 For performance, look to the cores

 MIf you’ve been around the computer industry very long, you’ve seen several ways to determine the performance of a system.
 From the early days of basic processor clock speed through the expansion in the number of processors to the number of processing cores in the processing units, the way we look at computer performance has changed as the processing architecture and the software that uses it has changed.
+Here you will see the detailed description.
 Today, if you want to have a broad understanding of system performance, look to the cores.

 WHY HAS THE NUMBER OF PROCESSING CORES BECOME SO IMPORTANT?